JAC 12th Result 2020 Date: Alternative ways to check intermediate results if official site jacresults.com is down - India News , Firstpost

 Some of the third-party websites which will be hosting the Jharkhand Academic Council Class 12 result include examresults.net and indiaresults.com

+As one can predict a heavy traffic on the official websites due to scores of students eager to check their Class 12 results, the site might act unresponsive.

-However, as seen on result day, it's likely that the official website may be slow or not responsive due to heavy traffic.
-In that case, students shouldn't worry and check their scores on third party websites and mobile SMS.
+In that case, students shouldn't worry and check their scores on third-party websites or via SMS service.

 Some of the third-party websites which will be hosting the Jharkhand Academic Council Class 12 result on 17 July include examresults.net and indiaresults.com.

-Students will also be able to check their result by filling the details in the widget below:
+Students will also be able to check their results at Firstpost by filling the details in the widget below:

 Steps to check Jharkhand Class 10th result 2020 on examresults.net: